c0deritter/knight-sql/README.md

 # Knight SQL by Coderitter

-A data structure to work with SQL.
+A data structure to create SQL queries.
+I behaves like a string concatenation tool with some SQL specific caveats.

 ## Related packages

 Use [knight-orm](https://github.com/c0deritter/knight-orm) if you are looking for a more powerful solution to access a database.

-You can use [knight-sql-criteria-filler](https://github.com/c0deritter/knight-sql-criteria-filler) which uses [knight-criteria](https://github.com/c0deritter/knight-criteria) to fill SQL queries of this package.
-This is useful if you want to query a database through an API.

 ## Install